We forget we’re all the same

 Donald Trump has been criticized for a variety of faults.
 He’s a bully, a bigot, a misogynist, mean spirited, dishonest, and self-centered.
 Stealing a line from columnist Paul Krugman, “On the other hand, he’s a terrible person.”

 For all his faults, Trump has one redeeming quality.
-He selected as his personal physician a man who has a sense ...
+He selected as his personal physician a man who has a sense of humor.
+It’s so understated and subtle people may ...

 Continue Reading →